 Clinical trials evaluating the effectiveness of probiotics for treating IBS are promising but still limited with respect to specific treatment protocols.
 Because there are so many probiotic strains and combinations of strains on the market, the number of studies on any one formulation is too small to base any strong conclusions on.
 Variables like dosage, frequency, method of delivery, symptoms measured, and trial duration make the body of research even more heterogenous.

 The most appropriate probiotic will depend on the patient’s specific issues.
-For instance, patients with SIBO-associated IBS often don’t tolerate probiotics containing lactic acid bacteria but do well with a soil-based probiotic such as Prescript-Assist.
+For instance, patients with SIBO-associated IBS often don’t tolerate probiotics containing lactic acid bacteria but do well with a soil-based probiotic.
 Unsurprisingly, research indicates that the best results with probiotics are seen in patients whose IBS was initially triggered by infectious gastroenteritis or a round of antibiotics.
 (5)

 Prebiotics are another tool that can be extremely useful for rebalancing the intestinal microbiota, but as of yet, there’s little research on using prebiotics to treat IBS.
 A couple of studies have shown improvement in IBS symptoms in response to prebiotic administration, (8, 9) and others have shown benefit when used in combination with other therapies, (10, 11) while others have resulted in worsening symptoms or no effect.
 (12, 13)